handsomefencer/maizzle-compose/README.md

 ## Why use Maizzle Compose?

-Maizzle allows you to write clean and fast email templates using inline styles, but it can't interpolate ruby.

-Ruby on Rails allows you to preview email templates with interpolated ruby, but it can't optimize them like Maizzle.
+Maizzle helps you to write clean and fast email templates using inline styles.
+Ruby on Rails allows you to preview email templates with interpolated ruby Maizzle Compose lets you do both.

-Maizzle Compose lets you do both: Write clean and fast email templates and preview them with interplated ruby.

 ## Getting Started